VerifyTests/Verify.EntityFramework/readme.md

 <!-- endSnippet -->

-Sql entries can be explicitly read using `SqlRecording.FinishRecording`, optionally filtered, and passed to Verify:
+Sql entries can be explicitly read using `EfRecording.FinishRecording`, optionally filtered, and passed to Verify:

 <!-- snippet: RecordingSpecific -->
 <a id='snippet-recordingspecific'></a>